 Mount Hawke Academy is an Academy school.
-We use the Discovery RE programme as our scheme of work.
+We use the Discovery RE programme and Plan Bee resources as our schemes of work.

 This RE policy is informed by current national guidance:

 - RE in English Schools: Non-statutory guidance 2010 - RE: realising the potential Ofsted 2013 - A Curriculum Framework for RE in England, REC 2013